wrightedu/TA-Handbook/Readme.md

 this out as you work.
 At the end of the 2-week period, you'll receive an email from payroll saying that timesheets are due sometime soon.
 This is your cue to go to this page and hit the `Submit for Approval` button.
 After a few days, your timesheet approver will (hopefully) approve your hours and will be paid the following Thursday.
-*DO NOT CLOCK MORE THAN 28 HOURS PER WEEK* (56 per pay period) If you do so, your employment will be terminated, and you will have to be rehired to fix it.
+*DO NOT CLOCK MORE THAN 28 HOURS PER WEEK* (56 per pay period).
+If you do so, your employment will be terminated, and you will have to be rehired to fix it.

 ## What can be clocked: